Post Overview: Best Christmas Shows in New York City

 Unsilent Night Washington Square Park

 If you’ve been waiting for a Christmas show in New York City you can participate in and not just watch, this next one is for you.
-Most folks have heard of Silent Night, the 200 year old Christmas carol, but have you ever heard of the Unsilent Night?
+Most folks have heard of Silent Night, the 200 year old Christmas carol, but Unsilent Night is a highly synthesized, electronic song that sounds like it’s from outer space.

-Every year New Yorkers gather at Washington Square Park and make the mile march to Tompkins Square carrying old school boomboxes playing the electronic-sounding track, Unsilent Night.
+Every year New Yorkers gather at Washington Square Park and make the mile march to Tompkins Square, carrying boomboxes and speakers playing the song.
+The event is often called a moving sound sculpture.
+The event has gone on for 30+ years, and spread to cities across the globe.

-In New York City Cline leads the march himself, providing old school boomboxes from his own collection.
-However it is encouraged participants bring their own speakers if they have them (bluetooth speaker + cell phone works great) to guarantee everyone gets to join in on the fun.
+In New York City Phil Kline (the song’s composer) leads the march, providing boomboxes from his own collection.
+However it is encouraged participants bring their own speakers if they have them (bluetooth speaker + cell phone works great).
+The event usually starts after sunset around mid-December.

 Amateur Night Holiday Special at the Apollo

-Structured like a talent show, musicians, comedians and dancers showed off their skills in an attempt to earn the applause of the notoriously tough crowd.
+Structured like a talent show, musicians, comedians and dancers show off their skills in an attempt to earn the applause of the notoriously tough crowd (who are not afraid to boo).
+With a legacy of launching careers, this festive event, featuring the stars of tomorrow, is a unique blend of holiday cheer and potential stardom, making it a must-see Christmas spectacle in Harlem.

 Marky Ramone’s Holiday Blitzkrieg